waveform80/tvrip/docs/cmd_title.rst

     title <title>

-The ``title`` command displays detailed information about the specified titles including chapter starts and durations, audio tracks, and subtitle tracks.
+The ``title`` command displays detailed information about the specified title including chapter starts and durations, audio tracks, and subtitle tracks.
+You must scan a disc (with :doc:`cmd_scan`) before using this command.

 See also :doc:`cmd_scan`, :doc:`cmd_disc`